Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 How should I prepare?

-Spend time with your intentions — reflect, journal, or meditate
+Spending time with your intentions — journaling, meditation, or quiet reflection

-What should I eat or avoid the day of?
+What should I eat or avoid on the day of?

-A light meal 3–4 hours beforehand (fruit, veggies, healthy fats) is ideal
+Eat a light meal 3–4 hours before (fruit, vegetables, healthy fats)

 Integration After the Journey